d3cipherai/Trinity-Code-Expert/archive/documentation-history/PUSH-TO-START-COMPLETE.md

-# 🎯 TRINITY AWAKEN - PUSH TO START SETUP COMPLETE!
+# 🎯 TRINITY AWAKEN - PUSH TO START SETUP COMPLETE

-## 🖱️ YOUR DESKTOP SHORTCUTS ARE READY!
+## 🖱️ YOUR DESKTOP SHORTCUTS ARE READY

-### Look for these on your desktop:
+### Look for these on your desktop

 1. **"Trinity Awaken"** - Main startup shortcut
    - 🚀 One-click startup for the entire system